The Sexual Wellbeing Service

 This has been described as a person’s satisfaction with the emotional and physical aspects of relationships; satisfaction with sexual functioning and the importance of sexuality in a person’s life.

-Sexuality is an integral part of us all, regardless of age, gender, health and physical ability.
+respond to others, regardless of age, gender, health and physical ability.

 The service provides support for patients – and their relevant other – after experiencing disability or disabling illness in their lives.
 This experience can often have a traumatic effect on our patients which can result in issues such as:

-Pauline Sheils, Clinical Nurse Specialist in Sexuality and Disability
+The service is led by Rea Amadora, Clinical Nurse Specialist in Sexuality and Disability.

 Information Leaflets to view or download